MaterializeInc/materialize/doc/user/content/sql/create-source/kafka.md

 #### Headers

 Message headers can be exposed via the `INCLUDE HEADER key AS name` option.
-The `bytea` value of the header is automatically parsed into a UTF-8 string.
-To expose the raw bytes instead, the `BYTES` option can be used.
+The `bytea` value of the header is automatically parsed into an UTF-8 string.
+To expose the raw `bytea` instead, the `BYTES` option can be used.

 The following example demonstrates use of the `INCLUDE HEADER` option.